The global retail eCommerce sales reached $6.4 trillion US dollars worldwide in 2025. The number is anticipated to reach $7.88 trillion in 2027.

 Shopify also enables you to run email campaigns with the help of apps like Senguno, Constant Contact, and more.
 The platform also assists in multichannel selling, allowing you to integrate your store into Facebook, Amazon, eBay, and Pinterest.
 Moreover, it also allows you to advertise on these channels.
 You can also integrate your Shopify store with YouTube and sell your products directly through YouTube.

-Shopify comes with better marketing solutions as it allows you multichannel selling, whereas you’ll need plugins help for marketing in WooCommerce.
+Shopify comes with better marketing solutions as it allows you to do multichannel selling, whereas you’ll need plugins to help with marketing in WooCommerce.

 WooCommerce can convert your existing WordPress website into an eCommerce platform.
 If you want better scalability, personalization, SEO features, and adaptability, choose WooCommerce development.
 Moreover, if you have good technical skills and want control over the design and the hosting, WooCommerce is the best.
 Apart from this, if your ultimate goal is to get massive traffic on the website, go with WooCommerce.